Where are they now? Granovskaia’s first 10 signings as Chelsea director

 The Brazillian-born Spaniard hit great heights in west London, scoring 52 league goals in 89 games, winning two titles, and managing to wind up Arsenal on multiple occasions.
 It was all going well for Costa before he fell out with Antonio Conte and returned to Atletico.

-After a spell back in Brazil with a different Atletico, Costa is now looking for a club, with Corinthians reportedly closing in on his signature.
+After a spell back in Brazil with a different Atletico, Costa is now back in the Premier League with Wolves and received a standing ovation at Stamford Bridge on his return last September.

 Granovskaia, for her part, managed to turn a large profit on the striker, who was on the decline at the time of his departure.
 This can be considered a successful deal all around.